UWCNuclear/DetectorEfficiency/README.md

 ***More analysis tools at*** https://github.com/GRIFFINCollaboration/GRSISort/wiki/Interactive-Analysis

 # How to Fit the Detector Efficiency with RootEffi
-*Instructions and script at* https://github.com/UWCNuclear/RootEffi and in the introduction slides in this repo :-)
+*Instructions and script at* https://github.com/UWCNuclear/RootEffi and in the introduction slides in this repository.

 # PHY 312 Practicals